Cohere Unveils New Logo That More Accurately Represents Its Essence

 Cohere Logo Evolution

-The improvised “cells” on the left are colored purple, dark green, and pale raspberry.
+The improvised “cells” on the left are purple, dark green, and pale raspberry.
 The colors are restrained, close to the pastel palette, and appear as if the elements are at different stages of development or maturation.